themiscadiz/API_Assignment/README.md

 <!-- Any questions you have -->
 ## Questions
 1. I am not sure if I had the best approach to create a dynamic button.
-2. How to add the degree symbol (°)? adding this to the information shows by the API.
+2. How to add the degree symbol (°)? adding this to the information returned by the API.

 <!-- References for resources and inspiration -->